Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Vitis_ToolFlow.md

 This tutorial helps to kickstart your journey with Vitis tool flows.
 Before we deep dive into the Vitis flows, it is important we make base line understanding to start.

 > **Important Note:** This tutorial does not discuss all the feature and flow offered by Vitis.
 Please use the user guide links provided in the reference section to read about each tool and flow in detail.

 ## What is Vitis?

 Vitis is a software platform development tool that helps to configure and develop the designs targeting Programmable Logic (PL), AI Engines and Processor Subsystem (PS).
 AMD Vitis Unified Software Platform offers range of libraries along with compilers, simulators and analysis tools that can be used as standalone and also in conjunction with other Vitis tools to design, develop, simulate and analyze the functionality on the hardware.

 ## How to get started with Vitis?

 The first and foremost component to get started with Vitis Acceleration flow is an **extensible hardware platform**.
 The XSA file generated from Vivado is an extensible hardware platform, the word extensible means the platform is not complete yet and more logic will be added later to the platform.
 Also, to quickly get started with Versal designing, AMD provides platforms targeted to the respective boards.
-For customer platfoms and steps to create an extensible hardware platform, please refer to the [Platform Tutorial](../../Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/step1.md)
+For customer platfoms and steps to create an extensible hardware platform, please refer to the [Platform Tutorial](https://github.com/Xilinx/Vitis-Tutorials/blob/2025.1/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/step1.md)

 ```mermaid
 graph TD;
     A[Vivado]--extensible.xsa--->B[Vitis];
 ```

 In this tutorial we will use the VCK190 AMD platform to understand below:

 1. [Vitis Component Level Tools and Flow](#vitis-component-level-tools-and-flow)
 2. [System Level Tools and Flow](#system-level-tools-and-flow)

-### Vitis Component Level Tools and Flow:
+### Vitis Component Level Tools and Flow

 Vitis components are like mini projects targetted to build important Vitis components.
 In this section we will look into the Vitis component level tools including:

 - [AI Engine Graph Creation](#ai-engine-graph-creation-overview)
 - [Vitis HLS Kernel Creation](#vitis-hls-kernel-creation-overview)
 - Detailed explanation of each tool and its primary function.

-#### AI Engine Graph Creation Overview:
+#### AI Engine Graph Creation Overview

 The Vitis AIE compiler (v++ -c --mode aie) is used to compile the AI Engine graph and kernel files.
 The compiler settings can be driven by using a configuration (<>.cfg) file.
 The AIE compiler generates AI Engine graph applications (libadf.a) and a Work directory as an output.

 ```mermaid
 graph TD;